adebiyial/orangeman-2023-1/pages/blog/css-spinning-loader.md

 - Applied a background color (`rgb(21, 22, 43)` is a fallback for `-s-loader-wrapper-bg-color`)
 - We set the width and height
 - The `display`, `align-items` and `justify-content` centers the *children* of the `body` (the spinning loader - in this case)

-{% callout title="Hey you!" type="caution"%}

-You can read on viewport units and centering with flex or grid

-{% /callout %}

 ---